auth0/auth0-flutter/auth0_flutter/README.md

 <details>
   <summary>Add an audience value</summary>

-Specify an [audience](https://auth0.com/docs/secure/tokens/access-tokens/get-access-tokens#control-access-token-audience) to obtain an Access Token that can be used to make authenticated requests to a backend.
+Specify an [audience](https://auth0.com/docs/secure/tokens/access-tokens/get-access-tokens#control-access-token-audience) to obtain an access token that can be used to make authenticated requests to a backend.
 The audience value is the **API Identifier** of your [Auth0 API](https://auth0.com/docs/get-started/apis), e.g. `https://example.com/api`.

 ```dart
 final result = await auth0.webAuthentication